 Example 3:

-If market volatility during the day causes the prices for US Day Ahead gas to be revised on a second by second basis.
-Increases or decreases in prices on a second by second basis, due to market volatility,may may cause your transaction not to be completed.
+Increases or decreases in prices on a second by second basis, due to market volatility in the UK within day Gas market,may may cause your transaction not to be completed.
 This is because the price of the product at the time your transaction hits the system may be outside the price range you had specified.

 Quotes Screen shows: